-A part of every dollar you spend goes toward HIV/AIDS prevention education and treatment in Illinois
+A portion of every dollar you spend positively impacts HIV/AIDS prevention education and treatment programs in Illinois

 has been raised so far.